hailey-park/booster-timing/README.md

   * `1-waning model`: contains code for constructing the waning protection curves by risk group, and waning curves used for sensitivity analyses
   * `2-model calibration`: contains code for constructing hypothetical cohorts of 1 million individuals for each risk group and calibrating age-specific estimates of severe COVID-19 risk
   * `3-main analysis`: contains code for running different frequencies of booster vaccination (no booster, one-time booster, annual booster, semiannual booster) over a two year time horizon
-  * `4-dynamic model analysis`: contains code for running different frequencies of booster vaccination using a dynamic transmission model
+  * `4-dynamic model analysis`: contains code for running different frequencies of booster vaccination using a dynamic transmission model.
+See the `README.md` inside this folder for more information.
   *  `5-variant scenario analysis`: contains code for running different frequencies of booster vaccination under various novel variant scenarios
   *  `6-sensitivity analysis`: contains code for running different frequencies of booster vaccination under varying waning curve and baseline seroprevalence assumptions and scenarios (five year simulation; delayed vaccine administration, lower vaccine effectiveness after 1st dose, higher subclinical infection).
 See the `README.md` inside this folder for more information.
   *  `7-model validation`: contains code for running a model validation over a 3-month period